-Choice Support is a national charity supporting people with autism, learning disabilities and mental health needs.
+Choice Support is a charitable Community Benefit Society, formed in 1984, that supports autistic people, people with learning disabilities and/or mental health needs.

 Board of Trustees

-Choice Support is governed by a Board of voluntary Trustees.
-Find out more about our Trustees.
+Choice Support is governed by a Board of voluntary Trustees, meet them here.

-We are led by a team of Directors.
-Find out more about them here.
+We are led by a chief executive and her team of leaders, meet them here.

-Read our latest financial statements and Partnership Support Group (PSG) senior managers' remuneration policy here.
+Read our latest financial statements and our Gender Pay Report here.